JediMasterSlagle/Final/README.md

   - We used accident.csv and vehicle.csv for our analysis
   - Narrowed down the files to inlcude only columns we believe could likely affect car crash fatalities
     - From the accident.csv, accident case number, region, urbanicity (rural or urban), month, year, day of the week, light condion, weather
-    - From the vehicle.csv, accident case number, make and model, car year
+    - From the vehicle.csv, accident case number, make and model, vehicle's year
     - Note: we did not end up using every variable in our database in our final analysis
   - Joined accident.csv and vehicle.csv on accident case number